San Rafael is still in process of alignment with new state regulations

 Note: Historic Neighborhoods or Districts should be assessed on a project by project basis.

-The ADU must have a separate entrance from the primary dwelling and cannot be located on the same side.
-The entry to the principal dwelling should be parallel to the front property line.
+For Attached and Detached ADUs separate entrances from the primary dwelling are required and may not be located on the same exterior building elevation which is most parallel to the front property line.

 Important Note: Rules and regulations are updated and changed frequently.
 It’s one of our jobs to be up to speed and navigate those regulations.
 Let us know if our website isn’t up to date or if you have any information that could help.
 Cheers!